Little cubes of seasoned crispy fried potatoes with a fluffy interior and a hint of garlic.

 Notes

 Take them out of the refrigerator about 30 minutes before you want to reheat them, to take the chill off them, then reheat in the oven at 180C/350F, on a single layer on a tray for 10 minutes.
 If you’re worried about them getting too brown, cover for the first 5 minutes, then remove the cover for the final 5 minutes to crisp up.
+Can I freeze them?
+They do taste best when eaten right away, but yes you can make them and freeze if you like.

 Cook the potatoes, then cool, cover the freeze in a single layer.
 Defrost in the refrigerator overnight, then take out of the refrigerator about 30 minutes before you want to cook them – to take the chill off.

 Reheat in the oven as per the ‘make ahead’ instructions above.
+Nutritional information is approximate and is per serving.

 I’ve worked this out to serve four people, with approx 3 tbsp of the oil being absorbed by the potatoes.
 It could be more or less depending on how much oil your potatoes absorb.